awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 + 11\.2\.0\.4, all editions

-You can use huge pages with any DB instance class that has at least 14 GiB of memory\.
-Huge pages are not supported for the db\.m1, db\.m2, and db\.m3 DB instance classes\.
-For more information, see [Specifications for All Available DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.

  The `use_large_pages` parameter controls whether huge pages are enabled for a DB instance\.
 The possible settings for this parameter are `ONLY`, `FALSE`, and `{DBInstanceClassHugePagesDefault}`\.
 The `use_large_pages` parameter is set to `{DBInstanceClassHugePagesDefault}` in the default DB parameter group for Oracle\.

 To control whether huge pages are enabled for a DB instance automatically, you can use the `DBInstanceClassHugePagesDefault` formula variable in parameter groups\.
 The value is determined as follows: